Wealth manager vs. financial advisor

 If you’re on the hunt for financial advice, you’ll encounter financial advisors and wealth managers, each of which offers a number of different services.
 While financial advisors and wealth managers overlap in some ways, these advisors place a different emphasis on some elements.
-Wealth managers focus on the various issues surrounding wealth, especially for those with more of it, while financial advisors have a well-rounded approach on financial topics.
+Wealth managers focus on the various issues surrounding wealth, such as inheritance planning, while financial advisors have a well-rounded approach on financial topics.

 Here are the key differences between wealth managers and financial advisors.